 At first glance, Sony’s new streaming service, Ultra, looks a lot like the company’s previous 4K Ultra HD service which debuted in 2013, Video Unlimited (now called Playstation Video).
-However, there are some major differences here.
-First of all, Ultra is a streaming service as opposed to a downloading service, meaning your movies will live in the cloud, not on your device — that’s probably a good thing considering how large 4K titles are (around 40GBs or more) as well as the poor reviews of Sony’s ill-fated FMP-X10 4K Ultra HD media player.
+However, there are some major differences.
+First of all, Ultra is a streaming service as opposed to a downloading service, meaning your movies will live in the cloud, not on your device.
+That’s probably a good thing, however, considering how large 4K titles are (around 40GBs or more) as well as the poor reviews of Sony’s ill-fated FMP-X10 4K Ultra HD media player.
 However, that also means you’ll need to stick with a new Sony TV to use Ultra.

-Another important distinction is that Ultra titles are for purchase only, priced at a whopping $30.
-(As a bonus, those who buy a new Sony TV “this summer” will get four free movies when they sign up.)
-On the bright side (literally), many titles will support HDR, allowing HDR-compatible TVs to display a wider color gamut, and improved contrast between dark and bright scenes.
+Another important distinction is that Ultra titles are only available for purchase only, and are priced at a whopping $30.
+On the bright side (literally), many titles will support HDR, allowing HDR-compatible TVs to display a wider color gamut and improved contrast between dark and bright scenes.
 However, since Ultra is streaming only, it remains to be seen if artifacts will arise due to internet bandwidth issues.
-Ultra only carries Sony Pictures titles at present, including newer movies like Concussion, and older hits like Crouching Tiger Hidden Dragon, and Ghostbusters.
+Ultra only carries Sony Pictures titles at the moment, including newer movies like Ghostbusters (2016) and older hits like Crouching Tiger Hidden Dragon, and, well, Ghostbusters (1984).
 Sony movies in users’ UltraViolet catalogs can also be streamed on Ultra, and Sony will even let users upgrade Sony UltraViolet titles to 4K “for a special discounted price.”
 HDR is the big seller here, but for now, Ultra is one of the more restrictive (and expensive) services on the list.

 Requirements: Recommended minimum 10 Mbps download speeds; select Samsung 4K Ultra HD TVs and SUHD TVs, or 4K-capable Roku models

 Cost: $4 to $16 per 4K Ultra HD title on demand, live channel requires DirecTV Ultimate or Premier package